wacncontent/CustomizeTool/addCommentOutput/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 - The shared key that is used to configure your gateway connection to your VPN device.

-## How to change your VPN gateway type
+ ##  ##<a name="how-to-change-your-vpn-gateway-type"></a>  How to change the VPN routing type for your gateway

-Because some connectivity configurations are only available for certain gateway types, you may find that you need to change the gateway type of an existing VPN gateway.
+Because some connectivity configurations are only available for certain gateway routing types, you may find that you need to change the gateway VPN routing type of an existing VPN gateway.
 For example, you may want to add point-to-site connectivity to an already existing site-to-site connection that has a static gateway.
-Point-to-site requires a dynamic gateway, which means in order to configure it, you'll have to change your gateway type from static to dynamic.
+Point-to-site requires a dynamic gateway, which means in order to configure it, you'll have to change your gateway VPN routing type from static to dynamic.

-If you need to change a VPN gateway routing type, you'll delete the existing gateway, and then recreate it with the new routing type.
+If you need to change a gateway VPN routing type, you'll delete the existing gateway, and then recreate it with the new routing type.
 You don't need to delete the entire virtual network in order to change the gateway routing type.

-Before changing your gateway type, be sure to verify that your VPN device will support the routing type that you want to use.
-To download new routing configuration samples and check VPN device requirements, see [About VPN Devices for Virtual Network Connectivity](/documentation/articles/vpn-gateway-about-vpn-devices).
+Before changing your gateway VPN type, be sure to verify that your VPN device will support the routing type that you want to use.
+To download new routing configuration samples and check VPN device requirements, see [About VPN Devices for Virtual Network Connectivity](/documentation/articles/vpn-gateway-about-vpn-devices/).

 >[AZURE.IMPORTANT] When you delete a virtual network VPN gateway, the VIP assigned to the gateway is released.
 When you recreate the gateway, a new VIP will be assigned to it.